mann247/Sound-Blvd-Record-Store/README.md

 # 💽 Sound-Blvd-Record-Store

-Welcome to the Sound Blvd.
+A vinyl inspired e-commerce website built with HTML, CSS, and JavaScript.
+Users can browse albums, explore product details, and contact the store through a functional form.

+⚡️ Features
-The Home Page consists of the following:
+1. Home Page
-1. Hero Image
-2. About Us Section
-3. A Glimpse of the albums that we currently have in stock
+   - Hero Banner and "About Us" Section
-    - (User can scroll through, and click any image to go to the project page)
+   - Slider image of featured albums linking to the product page

-The Product Page Consists of:
+2. Product Page
-12 Albums from the following artists
+   - 12 albums from artists including:
-    - Lauryn Hill
+         1. Lauryn Hill
-    - Erykah Badu
+         2. Erykah Badu
-    - Michael Jackson
+         3. Michael Jackson
-    - Rihanna
-    - Outkast
+         4. Outkast
-    - Wu-Tang
-    - Kendrick Lamar
-    - A Tribe Called Quest
-    - Stevie Wonder
-    - Nas
-    - Marvin Gaye
-    - Mary J.
+   - Dynamic product loading from a JSON file

-The Contact Page Consists of:
+3. Contact Page
+   - Name, Email, and Message form inputs
+   - Clint-side validation with user-friendly error handling

+💻 Technology Used

-1. Name Inut
+1. HTML5
-2. Email Input
+2. CSS3
-3. Message Text Box
+3. JavaScript

+👩🏾‍💻Author

+Created by Nia Manning for Road To Hire